2024sabuhiabbasov/Unit-1/Quizzes/Quiz 012.md

 # Quiz 012
 **Statement**

 Create a function that receives integer 2<N<10, and returns the multiplication table for the number up to 9.
+[HL] Users input any month.

 ## My solutions
 ### Code